 - • Transfer charges to and from airports • Replacement of lost tickets • Charges for changing the ticket after it is issued

 - • Use of the travel agency after hours emergency service number - $25 per call.

-The Costa Rica Summer Health is $10,784 for Pitzer students for summer 2012.
+The Costa Rica Summer Health was $11,188 for Pitzer students for summer 2013.
 Official fees, which typically include a price increase, are announced each May.
 The program fee covers: tuition, room and board, a round-trip ticket provided by the College's travel agent from LAX (or an equivalent priced airport) to San Jose, Costa Rica, required course-related trips, an International Student Identity Card (ISIC), and a transcript.

-The Summer Study in Japan program is estimated to be $5,392 for the one course option and $10,784 for Pitzer students who take the two course option (core course and Independent Study) for summer 2012.
+The Summer Study in Japan program was $5,594 for the one course option and $11,188 for Pitzer students who took the two course option (core course and Independent Study) for summer 2013.
 Official fees, which typically include a price increase, are announced each May.
 The program fee covers: tuition, room and board, a round-trip ticket provided by the College's travel agent from LAX (or an equivalent priced airport) to Osaka, Japan, required course-related trips, an International Student Identity Card (ISIC), and a transcript.